cujojs/rest/README.md

 }
 ```

 There are a couple things to notice.
 First is the 'plugins' section, by declaring the `rest/wire` module, the `rest` factory becomes available within the specification.
-The second thing to notice is that we no longer need to individually `require()` interceptor modules; wire is smart enough to automatically fetch the modules.
+The second thing to notice is that we no longer need to individually `require()` interceptor modules; wire.js is smart enough to automatically fetch the modules.
 The interceptors are then chained together in the order they are defined and provided with the corresponding config object, if it's defined.
-The resulting client can then be injected into any other object using standard wire facilities.
+The resulting client can then be injected into any other object using standard wire.js facilities.

 ### Custom MIME Converters: ###